chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - `stk_user_uu`

 System configurator records created for reference in code should use all caps case in the `search_key` column so that it resembles the common convention of a constant.

+## Dedicated Unlogged Statistics Tables

+Adding statistical columns/data to transactional tables causes performance and stability issues.
+Instead, all statistics should be maintained in dedicated tables.
+Here are the reasons to keep statistics out of transactional tables:

+- You can create circular loops/locking.
+For example: an Order is trying to update an Order Line which in turn is trying to update an Order total.
+- You create excessive change logs.
+For example: if every Payment updates every Business Partner's last payment field, the Business Partner change log will grow 10x to 100x faster than it should.
+- Consider making statistics tables 'unlogged' to prevent unneeded WAL activity.
+Statistics can always be derived after the fact.
+Said another way, Statistics represent denormalized data.
+- There exist multiple strategies for most efficiently calculating statistics.
+Some strategies involve using logical replicas to calculate the statistical data and making the results available to the production database via a FDW (foreign data wrapper).

+As a practice, statistics tables should bear the name of the table it describes with an `_stat` suffix.
+For example, a statistics table for `stk_business_partner` would be `stk_business_partner_stat`.
+A new column will be added for every new statistic needed.

+Recent versions of PostgreSQL introduced the `upsert` option to easily find and update an existing record or insert a new record in a single command.
+A unique index on the foreign key pointing to its namesake table prevents duplicate records.

+It is worth noting that an unexpected database shutdown (error state) will empty the contents of unlogged tables.
+These records will need to be rebuilt after the issue is resolved and the database is restarted.

 ## Function Conventions